SamLee-dedeboy/AdvancedVisPA/README.md

 ![pics](pics/red%20light.png)

 ## Performance measuring
-I made check boxes to switch between different methods.
+I made check boxes to switch between different methods to compare their performance.
 If `Ray-casting` is unchecked, `view aligned polygon` is used to render instead.
 To make the comparison more reasonable, I implement the same lighting model for both ray-casting and view aligned polygon methods.
-Note that only ray-casting implements pre-integration, so unchecking it under `view aligned polygon` mode won't change anything.
+Note that only ray-casting implements pre-integration, so unchecking it under `view aligned polygon` mode won't affect anything.